Industry Showcase: Security and Resilience

 Moderated by Professor Xavier Mulet, with Dheeren Vélu, Dr. Kathie McGregor, Clare Russell and Dr. John Stehle

-Security and Resilience Hub capability demonstrations and networking
+Security and Resilience Hub capability showcase and networking

 Event sponsored by RMIT STEM College and SMEC AI